ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   Take Netflix for example, they use node.js on its microservices infrastructure, [to do A/B testing at scale](https://www.youtube.com/watch?v=gtjzjiTI96c)

-  Here are some considerations and common issues that many development teams face at the moment of scaling a node.js application.
+  Here are some considerations and common issues that many development teams face when scaling a node.js application.

 # Table of contents 📝